 The Regional level of the USA Division of The International Geography Bee consists of the National Qualifying Exam.
 For all age divisions, the rules are the same.
-However, the Varsity and Junior Varsity Division Exams (A Set, B Set, and C Set – the same Exams are used for both of these divisions) are more difficult than the Middle School and Elementary Division Exams (D and E Set – these are again the same for both the Middle School and Elementary Divisions).
+However, the Varsity and Junior Varsity Division Exams (A Set, B Set, and C Set – the same Exams are used for both of these divisions) are more difficult than the Middle School and Elementary Division Exams (D-H Sets – these are again the same for both the Middle School and Elementary Divisions).

 Each Exam has 50 multiple-choice questions with 4 possible answers to each question, and students always have 20 minutes to compete.
 The same Exams are also used to qualify students for the National Championships of the US Geography Olympiad – this does not cost extra.
 Students receive 2 points for a correct answer, 0 points for an answer left blank, and -1 point for an incorrect response.

 The NQE is always offered at tournament sites for the National History Bee and Bowl’s Varsity and Junior Varsity level tournaments, a list of which is available here.
 The version of the NQE on offer at each site (either A, B, or C) corresponds to the question set being used there.
 The NQE is also offered at the tournament sites for the US Academic Bee and Bowl (always D Set), a list of which is available here.
-Students may also take any version of the NQE at their place of study with either a homeschool instructor or teacher proctoring it.
-The NQE costs $20 if taken in school or with a homeschool proctor; the NQE costs $10 if taken at an NHBB or USABB tournament site.
+Students may also take any version of the NQE at their place of study with either a homeschool instructor or teacher proctoring it (either D or E Set).
+The NQE costs $20 if taken in school or with a homeschool proctor; the NQE costs $10 if taken at a Varsity or JV NHBB or USABB tournament site.
+The NQE is free when offered in conjunction with a National History Bee Middle School and Elementary Regional Finals site, where F-H Set Exams are offered – these sites are open to students not competing in the National History Bee as well.

 Teachers can also sign up an entire class for any one version of the National Qualifying Exam which costs $75 for one class of students.
 For the entire school, it costs $150.
 If you are interested in either of these options, please email email@example.com.

 Note that students qualify for the National Championships by finishing in the top half of students in their age division who take the NQE at any given tournament site.
 If there is an odd number of students, or if two students tie for the last spot, we “round up” so that 4 students out of 7 would qualify, for example, unless there was a tie for 4th place, in which case 5 (or more, if more than two students tied for 4th) would qualify.
 Students can also qualify by finishing in the top half nationally among all students who take the NQE within their age division for any given exam.
-These national median scores are calculated for A, B, and C Sets (Varsity and Junior Varsity) on February 25; for D and E Sets (Middle School and Elementary) they are calculated on March 25.
+These national median scores are calculated for C Set on January 1, for B Set on February 1, and for A Set on March 1.
+For D and E Sets (Middle School and Elementary) they are calculated on March 1.

 To register to take the NQE at a tournament site, please use the registration form here for the Varsity and Junior Varsity Division and the registration form here for the Middle School and Elementary Divisions.
 Registration is recommended (since that way we can pass along information regarding where to report at the tournament site), but it is not required (i.e. it is permitted to just show up at the tournament site and take the NQE without prior registration.